Gregofi/metrics/README.md

 #### Cyclomatic complexity
 Calculates number of branching statements (`if`, `for`, `while`...).
 This should be equal to number of linearly independent paths through program.
+Lambdas are considered as function body.

 #### NPATH
 Calculates number of acyclic paths through program.
 Consider following code